AdobeDocs/commerce-operations.en/README.md

 ### Generate templated content

-In general, most writers only need to add a new release version to the product availability and system requirements tables.
+In general, most writers only need to add a release version to the product availability and system requirements tables.
 Maintenance for all other templated content is either automated or managed by a dedicated team member.
 These instructions are intended for "most" writers.

 >**NOTE:**
 >